montypanday/DocChain/README.md

 		ii. run the .msi

 --Installing--
-A step-by-step guide of examples that will get your development environment running
+A step-by-step guide of examples that will get your development environment running. *There are steps missing due to security concerns.*

-((BEAR IN MIND THINGS WE CANNOT INCLUDE FOR SECURITY PURPOSES))

 1. Gathering all the required files.
 	i.
 Navigate to the Clone or Download button on the GitHub repo, and selection an option.